Her Royal Highness Leonor, Princess of Asturias, the older child of the King and Queen of Spain is the focus of this

 The daycare of the Spanish Royal Guard is where Leonor first began her schooling during her preschool years.
 On 15 September 2008, she started elementary school at the same school her father attended at Santa María de los Rosales School in Aravaca, Spain, where her younger sister Sofía also attends.

 It is the believed she will take the opportunity to study abroad in the future like her father, Felipe.
 Felipe attended Lakefield College School in Ontario, Canada.
 On 20 May 2015, she received her First Holy Communion.
-The Princess is active in the ballet like her mother was around the same age.
+The Princess is said to be active in the ballet like her mother was around the same age.
+Additionally, she enjoys horseback riding and is a decent skier.
+The future Queen of Spain is also very passionate about music and has begun learning to play an instrument – but what instrument has not been revealed.

 Besides the title of Princess of Asturias, she also holds The Princess of Girona, The Princess of Viana, Duchess of Montblanc, Countess of Cervera and Lady of Balaguer.
 Her father awarded her the honour of being a member of the Order of the Golden Fleece for her 10th birthday.
 She was also awarded her own personal standard and guidon, which was approved by the Council of Ministers.
 If, as expected, Leonor ascends the throne, she will be Spain’s first queen regnant since Isabella II was monarch from 1833 to 1868.